ema-item/prompt-to-image-stable-diffusion/README.md

 >  **Default behavior:**
 > - If **no model** is explicitly selected, the app **automatically uses SD v1.5**
 > - The **default CFG value** is set to `8.0`, which is a balanced value for most prompts.

 ---

+## Image Resolution Support
+Users can choose the desired image size by specifying custom width and height values (e.g., 256 x 256, 512 x 640, 704 x 576, etc.).

+### Default behavior:
+If no resolution is specified by the user, the system will automatically use 512 x 512 as the default size.

+### Note: Very large sizes may require significant GPU memory and can lead to OOM (Out of Memory) errors on limited hardware.

+---